korzan-og/F1-Racing-Leaderboard-POC/README.md

 ##   Backend Setup (`server.js`)

 The backend is built with Node.js and Express.
-It handles API requests, retrieves data from Redis, and, most importantly, consumes real-time data from Confluent Cloud (Kafka).
+It handles API requests, retrieves data from Redis, and consumes real-time data from Confluent Cloud (Kafka).

 ###   Configuration